axiomgaming/lostark_theory/relic_sets.md

 **2 Piece Set Bonus**

-- 50% (-30%) Awakening Skill Damage, -20% Awakening Skill Cooldown, Awakening Skill usage +1.
+- Damage of Awakening skills to foes -50%, but Cooldown -20% and Awakening Skill usage +1.
 When using an Awakening Skill, gain Inner Awakening for 2m.

-- Inner Awakening: -18% Cooldown of all skills except Awakening Skills and Movement Skills, +10% Skill Damage
+- Inner Awakening: Cooldown of all skills except Awakening Skills and Movement Skills -18%.
+Skill Damage +10%

 **4 Piece Set Bonus**

-- Increases Awakening Skill usage by 1
+- Awakening Skill +1

-- Enhances Inner Awakening: cooldown of all skills except Awakening Skills and Movement Skills -18%, Skill Damage +25% (28%)
+- Enhances Inner Awakening: Cooldown of all skills except Awakening Skills and Movement Skills -18%, Skill Damage +10%

 **6 Piece Set Bonus**

-- Increases Awakening Skill usage by 1
+- Awakening Skill usage +1

-- When Inner Awakening is active, cooldown -30% and damage to foes +15% (18%)
+- When Inner Awakening is active, Cooldown -30% and damage to foes +15% for 2 minutes.

 **Classes**